Pink-Crab/Loader/README.md

 ```
 ## Ajax
-> **Loader::ajax(string $hook, callable $method, bool $public, bool $private): void**
+> **Hook_Loader::ajax(string $hook, callable $method, bool $public, bool $private): void**

 If you want to register ajax calls, it requires 2 hook calls.
 This soon gets messy if you are setting up multiple calls.
-The Loader can handle registering either or both of this with a single declaration.
+The Hook_Loader can handle registering either or both of this with a single declaration.

 ```php